 Why diagrams matter

 Diagrams clarify how data flows and how components interact.
-They’re useful when you:
+They’re useful when you:- Want to understand flow control in your codebase

 - Need to trace data lineage from input to output